uwplse/reincarnate-aec/README.md

 ### Compiler: cad3 -> mesh3

-We provide 5 CAD programs and a script that compiles them using our CAD compiler to generate a 3D mesh.
-These CAD programs are in the directory: `aec/cads-to-compile`.
+We provide 5 CAD programs and a script that compiles them using our CAD compiler to generate 3D meshes.
+These CAD programs are in the directory: `aec/cads-to-compile/cad3`.
 We compile the CAD programs to our mesh format (.mesh3 files) and also the industry standard format, STL (.stl files).
 The `.mesh3` files will be saved in the `aec/compiled-meshes/mesh3` directory.
 The `.stl` files will be saved in the `aec/compiled-meshes/stl` directory.

-_Note_: Before running any scripts, feel free to check that both the above directories are empty.
+_Note_: Before running any scripts, feel free to check that the directories `aec/compiled-meshes/mesh3` and `aec/compiled-meshes/stl` are empty since that is where the meshes will be saved.

-* To run the compiler, run the following from the `src` directory:
+* To run the compiler, run the following from the `src` directory: `./scripts/compile.sh`.
-  `./scripts/compile.sh`.
 This should take less than a minute to finish.

-* If you want to view the rendered meshes, we recommend the following two approaches:
+* In order for you to verify that the mesh our compiler generated corresponds to the same CAD program it started with, we recommend viewing the renderings before and after compilation.
+  - To facilitate viewing the rendering before compilation, we provide the directory `aec/cads-to-compile/scad` that contains the CAD programs from our CAD language (`.cad3` files) pretty printed to [OpenSCAD](http://www.openscad.org/)'s language (`.scad` files).
+OpenSCAD is another programmatic CAD language which has a 3D renderer.
+We have already installed OpenSCAD in the VM.
+Simply click on the `scad` files in the directory `aec/cads-to-compile/scad` and click the `Render` button above the Editor (the icon looks like a small cube with an hourglass at the bottom corner).

-  - using OpenSCAD which is already installed in this VM.
-Click on the OpenSCAD icon on the vertical panel on the left and then click on `New`.
-To view the rendering, type:
+  - To view the rendering after compilation, we again recommend using OpenSCAD: click on the OpenSCAD icon on the vertical panel on the left and then click on `New`.
+To render an `stl` file, type:
     `import("/home/reincarnate/reincarnate/src/aec/compiled-meshes/stl/example-name.stl");`
-    Then click on the `Render` button on top and view the rendering!
+    Then click on the `Render` button on top and compare with the rendering of the corresponding `.scad` file.
+They should look the same.

-  - using the online STL viewer: www.viewstl.com.
-Note that this website also only works on STL files.
-You can upload the stl files generated by our compiler and see how they look.

 ### Synthesis: mesh3 -> cad3